garbados/couchdb/share/doc/src/configuring.rst

 For more information please read `http://www.openssl.org/docs/HOWTO/certificates.txt`_.

-Now start (or restart) CouchDB.
+Now start (or restart) Cloudant.
 You should be able to connect to it using HTTPS on port 6984:

 ::